Sustainability Management

 Sustainability policy

-Sustainability Policy (the Group’s vision for 2050)
+Sustainability Policy (the Group’s vision of 2050)

-Three goals we value
+Three themes we value

 Sustainability Management and Sustainability Policies and Objectives